HelloSpore

 This open-access review catalogues the primary medicinal mushroom species—including Reishi, Shiitake, Lion's Mane, Cordyceps, Turkey Tail, Chaga, and Maitake—and summarizes their documented health benefits across immune function, inflammation, cardiovascular health, blood sugar regulation, and cancer prevention.
 The authors provide a species-by-species breakdown of bioactive compounds (β-glucans, triterpenoids, and polysaccharides) and their proposed mechanisms of action.
 Published in a peer-reviewed Indian agricultural science journal, the piece serves as an accessible overview of the functional mushroom landscape.

-03.Functional MushroomsOpen Access
+03.Functional MushroomsOpen Access AnecdotalCaution

 Alataa, R., Farag, M., Hallal, P. L., & Harish, P. (2025).
 Unrecognized antiplatelet effect of mushroom coffee: A case of postoperative bleeding following colonic surgery.
 Gastrointestinal Disorders, 8(1), 3.